WHY DOES MY CAT CHECK IF I AM BREATHING? FRIGHTENING?

 He usually jumps on the bed and starts meowing, and he pocks my harm and hands, and if I move, he jumps on the floor and starts going toward the kitchen where his food would be.
 He does this if he wants food.

-If he is checking on me, he kind of sneaks on me slowly, he comes near my face smelling and gently pocking.
-If I move, he is fine, and he lays next to me, waiting for me to stand up.
-It is kind of cute, actually.
+If he is checking on me, he kind of sneaks on me slowly; he comes near my face smelling and gently pocking.
+If I move, he is fine and lays next to me, waiting for me to stand up.

 It is not a gesture that comes with a selfish request for food.
 My cat does this often when we are cuddling.

-Here some treats ideas to make your cat happy
+Here are some treats ideas to make your cat happy

 WHY DOES MY CAT COME NEAR MY FACE?